mirinez/Portfolio/README.md

 A minimalist one-page portfolio built with semantic HTML, modern CSS, and a touch of JavaScript.

-> Learning the craft of code as a form of modern magic.
+_"> Learning the craft of code as a form of modern magic."_

 ---